Al Cervi: Later years

 Cervi succeeded George Senesky as coach of the Philadelphia Warriors in 1958, but left after one season to accept a more lucrative job in the trucking business as an area manager for Eastern Freightways, Inc. in Rochester, New York.
 In 1960 he declined to accept a two-year offer to coach the Lakers in its first campaign in Los Angeles because his wife was reluctant to leave the Rochester area.
+Cervi was the head coach for the New Haven Elms of the Eastern Professional Basketball League (EPBL) during the 1966–67 season.
 He lived in the suburb of Brighton for the last 58 years of his life.

 Cervi was inducted into the Naismith Memorial Basketball Hall of Fame in 1985.
 He received similar honors from the Greater Buffalo Sports Hall of Fame in 2003.

 He died on November 9, 2009, in Rochester, New York, at the age of 92.

 Cervi was featured in the book, Basketball History in Syracuse, Hoops Roots by author Mark Allen Baker published by The History Press in 2010.
 The book is an introduction to professional basketball in Syracuse and includes teams like (Vic Hanson's) All-Americans, the Syracuse Reds and the Syracuse Nationals (1946–1963).